USBC Queens

 The USBC Queens is an annual ten-pin bowling event for amateur and professional female bowlers, sanctioned by the United States Bowling Congress.
-The event is one of four women's professional majors since the PWBA tour returned in 2015 and the female equivalent of the USBC Masters, now one of the four majors on the Professional Bowlers Association (PBA) Tour.
+The event is one of four women's professional majors since the PWBA tour returned in 2015 and the female equivalent of the USBC Masters, now one of the five majors on the Professional Bowlers Association (PBA) Tour.

 The format for the USBC Queens tournament is similar to the USBC Masters.
 All entrants bowl 15 games of qualifying over three days.
 The top 63 qualifiers plus the previous year's champion are then seeded for match play.
+(If the previous year's champion qualifies in the top 63, a 64th qualifier is added.)
 Match play consists of three-game, total-pinfall matches in a double-elimination format.
 First-time losers during the match play rounds are not eliminated, but are instead placed into an elimination bracket, where they must survive all subsequent three-game matches to have a chance at making the championship finals.
 The last five remaining players with either one or zero match play losses are seeded for the televised finals, which is a single-game stepladder format.